 Integrated Lipid Biofuels

-Integrated Lipid Biofuels (ILB) is dedicated to enabling the cost-effective production of biopolymer from organic wastes.
-Although highly desirable and presenting a high market potential, production of biodegradable bioplastics is currently limited due to the high cost of starch or plant oil as feedstock relative to the low cost of fossil-based feedstock.
+This company enables the cost-effective production of biopolymers from organic wastes.
+Although highly desirable and presenting a high market potential, the production of biodegradable bioplastics is currently limited due to the high cost of starch or plant oil as feedstock relative to the low cost of fossil-based feedstock.